sncis/artEmotion/README.md

 if its the first time, make sure you have the "Processing Language" extension installed in VSCode and the processing IDE (https://processing.org/download/), open the processing IDE, go to tools/install "Processing-java" then return to VSCode and run command + shift + p, search for "task" and choose Processing: Create Task File.

 run command + shift + b and enjoy!

+If you get the following error:

+xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun

+then run xcode-select --install and wait for it to finish then try to run make again.

 Credits to Killeroo for the ColorGenenrator class (https://www.openprocessing.org/sketch/504589) Source for the Git hook to prevent pushes to master: https://blog.ghost.org/prevent-master-push/